What is the PrenatalSAFE® screening test?

-What kind of information is reported on the PrenatalSAFE® test reports ?
+What kind of information is reported on the PrenatalSAFE® screening test reports ?

-Is the PrenatalSAFE® test similar to the other first and second quarter screening tests?
+Is the PrenatalSAFE® screening test similar to the other first and second quarter screening tests?

 No. Screening tests are indirect statistical tests that are based on ultrasound examinations on the fetus and / or biochemical investigations on maternal blood, by which some substances are measured which can vary in quantity if there are some chromosomal pathologies.
 The PrenatalSAFE® test, while a screening test, is a direct analysis of cell-free fetal DNA and analyses the fetal DNA circulating in the maternal blood with great accuracy.

 Is PrenatalSAFE® more reliable than non-invasive prenatal screening tests currently available?

 Prenatal screening tests, such as the bi-test, may present a high risk for fetal trisomy even if it is actually a negative (false positive) result or may present a low risk for fetal trisomy, whereas in reality it is a positive pregnancy (false negative).

 These non-invasive tests, such as the combination of free-b-HCG and PAPP-A proteins with nuchal translucency, have a false positive rate of up to 5% and do not detect about 10-15% of fetal trisomy 21 cases.
 With the PrenatalSAFE® screening test, the percentages of false positives and negatives fall to 0.1%.